- Discover Dawn Avatar Cafe: Tokyo’s Most Unique Robot Experience - 10 July 2026

 My Spending on Hotels

-On this trip, I booked one of the monorail hotels to be closer to the park.
-I got a great deal on a park-view room at the Grand Nikko Tokyo Bay, which cost 51840 yen for two nights, which is about AU$260 or US$165 a night.
+I got a great deal on a park-view room at the Grand Nikko Tokyo Bay, which cost ¥51,840 for two nights, about US$160 a night.
 This was less than I originally booked it for – I checked in two weeks before my trip (about five weeks before my stay) and found they had reduced the room rate, so I cancelled and rebooked.

 This is unusual.
 All the other hotels I had booked on this trip (and there were 12 of them) had gone up in price when I checked.